 - What vitamins you might need more of in your diet

 - Total Calorie Intake

 What to look for in a protein powder while breastfeeding?

-We do recommend looking for a clean protein powder when you are breastfeeding since what you eat can be passed on to your baby.
-There are a lot of protein powders that have a ton of added ingredients that aren’t good for you or baby.
+We recommend looking for a pure protein powder when you are breastfeeding since what you eat can be passed on to your baby.
+There are a lot of protein powders that have a ton of added ingredients that aren’t good for you or your baby.

 Here are a few things to look for

 - The amount of protein – I usually recommend something that has at least 20-25 grams

 - Digestive enzyme blend

 - Minimal Ingredients – the fewer the ingredients (and the easier they are to read) the better!